Allan-og-venner/p4-project/README.md

         }
 )
 ```
-The method disallowAllActions can be used to clear all actions related to a cardType.
+The method disallowAllActions can be used to clear all actions that have been allowed.

 #### GameState

 Decks, hands and playAreas are added to the gameState when they are created.
-showGameState can be called which prints the state of all decks, hands and playAreas associated to a player.
+showGameState can be called which prints the state of all decks, hands and playAreas visible to a player.

 ```
 showGameState(player1);